uschpc/webportal-netlify-gatsby/src/user-support/frequently-asked-questions.md

 In order to be a candidate for data archiving, files must be closed and idle for at least 20 minutes.
 If you know the name and path of the file you deleted, we can search your backup directory and attempt to retrieve it.

-> Note: We’re more likely to recover your file from a daily backup than a weekly one, so contact us as soon as possible at hpc-support@usc.edu.
+> Note: We’re more likely to recover your file from a daily backup than a weekly one, so contact us as soon as possible at carc-support@usc.edu.

 ### Which file system should I store my project data in?